THE BEST VALUE CARBON WHEELSET

 (Comparative Performance Key: + Better, 0 Average, – Worse)

 With few exceptions, this is quite clear-cut for understandable reasons.
-The better and even average performance-carbon wheelsets tend to invest more engineering in developing more aero and stable rims in the normal 0 to 10-degree yaw angles and 10mph+ sidewinds than value-carbon ones.
+The better and even average performance-carbon wheelsets tend to invest more engineering in developing more aero and stable rims in the normal 0 to 10-degree yaw angles, and 10mph+ sidewinds than value-carbon ones.

-Depending on the company’s strategy and business activities (see the next section for more about this below), value carbon wheels often come with rim designs used in earlier generation performance carbon wheels made by the same company or are copies of those designs from companies choose to underinvest in product development as part of their strategy to be able to sell less expensive wheels.
+Depending on the company’s strategy and business activities (see the next section for more about this below), value carbon wheels often come with rim designs used in earlier generation performance carbon wheels made by the same company, or are copies of those designs from companies that choose to underinvest in product development as part of their strategy to be able to sell less expensive wheels.

 No, I don’t test wheels at the In The Know Cycling wind tunnel.
 (Sadly, there isn’t such a thing.)
-Instead, these observations are anecdotal and based on how well I and my fellow testers find each wheelset maintains its momentum in the 20mph/32kph to 25mph/40kph range and in varying wind conditions.
+Instead, these observations are anecdotal and based on how well I and my fellow testers find that each wheelset maintains its momentum in the 20mph/32kph to 25mph/40kph range and in varying wind conditions.

 Lateral Stiffness